Miami (FL) vs. Michigan State NCAA Football Odds, Plays and Insights | September 18, 2021

 Miami (FL) Top Players

-- Cam'Ron Harris has run for a team-high 37 yards on 12 attempts (37 yards per game) and zero touchdowns.
+- Cam'Ron Harris has taken 12 carries for a team-leading 37 rushing yards (37 yards per game).

-- Donald Chaney Jr. has rushed for 23 yards on seven carries (23 yards per game) this year.
+- Donald Chaney Jr. has run for 23 yards on seven carries (23 yards per game) this year.

-- Xavier Restrepo has three catches and paces his team with 55 receiving yards (55 ypg) while scoring one touchdown.
+- Xavier Restrepo has grabbed three passes for a team best 55 yards with one touchdown.
+He averages 55 yards per game.

-- Keyshawn Smith has also added 40 yards on four catches.
-He averages 40 receiving yards per game this year.
+- Keyshawn Smith has hauled in four catches for 40 yards (40 yards per game).

-- Charleston Rambo has collected 34 yards on seven receptions, averaging 34 yards per game.
+- Charleston Rambo has caught seven passes for 34 yards, averaging 34 yards per game this year.

 Michigan State Top Players

 - This year, Payton Thorne has collected 185 passing yards (185 yards per game) while going 15-for-25 (60% completion percentage) and throwing one touchdown and zero interceptions.
-He has added 28 rushing yards on five carries, averaging 28 yards per game.
+He has tacked on 28 rushing yards on five carries, averaging 28 yards per game.

-- Kenneth Walker III has 23 carries for a team-high 264 rushing yards (264 per game) and four touchdowns.
+- Kenneth Walker III has run for a team-leading 264 yards on 23 attempts (264 yards per game) while scoring four touchdowns.

-- Jayden Reed has five catches, leading his team with 64 yards (64 ypg) this season.
+- Jayden Reed has racked up five receptions for 64 yards, best on his team.
+He averages 64 receiving yards per game.

+- Tre Mosley has contributed with 59 yards on four catches.
+He puts up 59 receiving yards per game this year.

-- Connor Heyward has 28 receiving yards on three receptions, averaging 28 yards per game.
+- This season Connor Heyward is averaging 28 yards per game, with three catches for 28 yards.